-This easy French toast recipe can be modified and enhanced by adding cinnamon, nutmeg, orange zest — even rum or brandy!
+This easy French toast recipe can be modified and enhanced by adding cinnamon, nutmeg or orange zest.
+For grown-up French toast, add a splash of rum or brandy to the custard mixture.

 Also see: Thick French Toast Recipe